stcucufa/epistrophy/doc/manual.md

     the scheduler (with the delegate itself as `this`).
 If this method returns true, then no new instance is spawned and the repeat immediately ends.

-At runtime, fiber instances have the following additional properties and
+At runtime, fiber instances are not `Fiber` objects but rather `ScheduledFiber` objects, and have the following additional properties and methods:
-methods:

-* `now` is the local time of the fiber, _i.e._, the number of milliseconds elapsed since the fiber first started running.
+* `ScheduledFiber.now` is the local time of the fiber, _i.e._, the number of milliseconds elapsed since the fiber first started running.
-* `parent` is the parent fiber, if the fiber was spawned from a fiber, and not directly created and scheduled.
+* `ScheduledFiber.parent` is the parent fiber, if the fiber was spawned from a fiber, and not directly created and scheduled.
-* `scope` is an object that can hold any data that the fiber needs during its execution; if the fiber has a parent, its scope is created from the parent’s scope, otherwise it is initialized as an empty object.
+* `ScheduledFiber.scope` is an object that can hold any data that the fiber needs during its execution; if the fiber has a parent, its scope is created from the parent’s scope, otherwise it is initialized as an empty object.

 When running, the scheduler provides the following properties that fibers can make use of to affect the runtime of the program: